How and when do I thank the donor of my scholarship?

 What if my GPA falls below the minimum requirement?

-- You should call the LSA Scholarship Office at 734-763-9521 to set up an appointment with the LSA Scholarship Manager, Doug Fletcher, to discuss your situation, or you may email him directly at firstname.lastname@example.org.
+- You should call the LSA Scholarship Office at 734-763-9521 to set up an appointment with Doug Fletcher or Trisha Fountain to discuss your situation, or you may email them directly at email@example.com.
 For more information about the scholarship GPA requirement, please visit the Scholarship Requirements page located here.

 What if I want to transfer to the Business School/College of Engineering/etc. Will my scholarship transfer?

-What happens to my LSA scholarship if I want to dual degree with another school or college at the University of Michigan?
+What happens to my LSA scholarship if I want a dual degree with another school or college at the University of Michigan?

 - To continue to qualify for any LSA-based scholarship the student must be admitted to a dual degree program in LSA and the other school or college.
 Once a student is admitted into a Multiple Dependent Degree Program (MDDP, also known as a dual degree) the student is then eligible to receive or apply for a scholarship from the College of LSA.
 It should be noted that a minor in LSA is not a degree program and the student will not be eligible to apply for or to continue to receive an existing LSA scholarship.

 - MDDP students who receive scholarships from the college of LSA must complete both degrees.
 If the LSA degree is not completed for any reason, the scholarship will be retroactively cancelled and the student will be billed for the full amount beginning from the first semester that the MDDP began.
 The student must repay the scholarship if an LSA degree is not conferred.
 Non-payment may result in a hold on the student’s diploma, or a block on the request for an official transcript until the amount due is paid.